• Skip to primary navigation

 When I first saw brands selling various kinds of candy bark or snacking chocolate years back, I was definitely intrigued.
 It certainly seemed more wholesome than a candy bar or energy bar filled with highly processed ingredients.
 But I could never find one that I loved.
 Most seemed somewhat gritty and dry, perhaps from long shelf-life, and many had added ingredients that I'd much rather avoid.

 So, I decided to try to make my own!
 Making chocolate bark is a LOT easier than you think, and with the amount that it makes, you'll have plenty on hand for whenever chocolate calls.
 For bonus points, you could even make your own homemade chocolate to use as the base for this bark.
-And for other classic and festive desserts with chocolate, try these classic chocolate chip cookies, gluten free cookies, chocolate chocolate chip cookies or triple chocolate cookies.
+And for other classic and festive recipes with chocolate, try these classic small batch chocolate chip cookies, gluten free cookies, chocolate chocolate chip cookies or triple chocolate cookies.

 Jump to: